P.Grad. Diploma Clinical Speech & Language Studies (Dysphagia)

 - demonstrate coherent and detailed knowledge of service delivery policies while reflecting on social, legal and ethical responsibilities and their application to practice.

 - communicate confidently with their peers and the wider scholarly community and with society in general about their area of expertise,

 - sustain intellectual interest and critical thinking as mature professionals through application of scientific literacy skills in the pursuit of lifelong learning.

 Students registering for the Postgraduate Diploma will need to attend an introductory course in dysphagia if they have not completed a course in this area already.
-In addition to the specialist module in dysphagia, students also attend 6 core modules , incorporating disability issues, counselling, therapy processes, medico-legal issues and ethics.
-There will be a strong emphasis on evidence-based practice throughout the modules.
+In addition to the specialist module in dysphagia, students also attend 4 core modules , incorporating research methods, evidence based practice, reflective practice in dysphagia assessment and management.
 Students must undertake to arrange and participate in supervised practical work in dysphagia.
 Exemptions will be made for students who have already completed a recognised introductory course in dysphagia.

 Dates: Dates for M. Sc. / Diploma course 2013 - 2014 (word)